damek/damek.github.io/index.md

 **Service.** I am currently an associate editor at <a href="https://www.springer.com/journal/10107">Mathematical Programming</a> and <a href="https://www.springer.com/journal/10208">Foundations of Computational Mathematics</a>.

+**You may not know that...**
+- I started [programming](https://x.com/damekdavis/status/1627803139830317056) in html in '98.
+I made a Pokémon website.
+- I took up guitar In '99, played in bands, wrote and recorded music regularly into college.
+    - I played banjo from 2010-2012, mainly in clawhammer style.
+    - I mostly play piano, now.
+I like to sing and sight read chord charts off of ultimate guitar.
+- I went to grad school at UCLA for pure math in 2010.
+I loved algebra.
+    - I learned ML was a thing in 2012 and took [learning from data](https://work.caltech.edu/telecourse) with set-theorist Bill Chen.
+    - I got excited about AI and joined [UCLA’s vision lab](http://vision.ucla.edu/people.html) in 2012.
+    - A year in, I saw optimization was everywhere.
+I just understood nothing about it.
+    - I read [Nesterov's book](https://www.amazon.com/Introductory-Lectures-Convex-Optimization-Applied/dp/1402075537) in 2013.
+I tried to prove each theorem before reading the proof.
+    - I took Wotao's course in F' 2013, and [solved an open problem](https://link.springer.com/chapter/10.1007/978-3-319-41589-5_4) he mentioned in class.
+    - Without Wotao's encouragement, I would not have applied to faculty jobs in 2014.
+- I became interested in writing in 2016.
+    - Two books influenced me: [Clear and Simple as the Truth](https://www.amazon.com/Clear-Simple-Truth-Writing-Princeton/dp/0691602999) and [Style](https://www.amazon.com/Style-Lessons-Clarity-Grace-12th/dp/0134080416/).
+        - The first helped me appreciate writing.
+        - The second taught me how to structure text so a busy reader could appreciate it.
+    - I think writing improves when you become more comfortable with rejection.
+- I've regularly read research on LLMs since mid 2022.
+    - I speak to them more than anyone else I know.
+    - If LLMs help me do math, I'll be happy.
+I think they will, but key ideas are likely missing.
+    - LLMs sort of helped me [almost formalize](https://github.com/damek/gd-lean) convergence of gradient descent in Lean.
+        - As of Jan 2025, no LLM can complete the proof.

+**Some Unsolicited Advice.**
+- Make contact with reality as often as possible.
+    - Release work, ask for help, talk to people, fail often.
+- Nothing is scary because everything is improvised.
+    - The more you resist improvisation in an act, the harder it becomes.
+    - Planning is a struggle against reality, an attempt to bend it to your will.
+In most circumstances, you can't do this.
+    - This is not an invitation to not prepare.
+You should prepare as best as possible and then stay open and willing to be surprised.
+- You are always exactly where you are supposed to be in the current moment.
+	- There is no complaining.
+There is no whining.
+You are supposed to be here.
+	- This does not mean you stay in a bad situation.
+You can aim for better.
+You can adjust your life.
+But you are where you are and have to accept it in each moment.
+- You should sometimes be in a state of personal crisis.
+    - You should sometimes feel lost and aimless.
+    - You should question whether you like what you're doing, find it meaningful, and whether you might do something different.
+- Write down your thought process as you work through complex thoughts and emotion: you can't hold a decision tree of depth three in your mind.
+- Every interaction with the world summons thoughts.
+They are just conjectures!
+You don't have to believe them!
+- It's a great gift to be asked for your opinion on a topic you care about.
+Especially if it will be taken seriously.
+- Humor and comedy are the best; cherish funny people.

 Please use [my email](mailto:damek@wharton.upenn.edu) sparingly for correspondence related to research questions, teaching, or other professional inquiries.